On this page

 What it asks for (What does Form IMM 5510 ask for?)

-- Documentation related to: A valid passport or travel document, language test results, and proof of Canadian or foreign education
+- Documentation related to: A valid passport or travel document

 - Documentation related to: Complete all required sections, sign, and submit with required evidence